 I’m not saying absolutely don’t do a direct sales business if that’s what you really want.
 Just make sure it is really want you want to do – and then be really smart about it.
 Work your business regularly and in a very thoughtful fashion.
 Have a written business plan and stick to it.

 I suggest you interview people in your industry before you sign up – find out what some of their pitfalls were, or find out who are the best people to work with in the company.
 Then find a way to attach yourself to them.
-Don’t sign up under your friend who is barely making $50 a month – sign up under the top seller who can train and motivate you properly.
+It sounds rather heartless, but don’t sign up under your friend who is barely making $50 a month – sign up under the top seller who can train and motivate you properly.

 Set some hard and fast limits for yourself and review your goals and your progress every quarter.
 Make a deal with yourself that if you fall too close to the bottom of the barrel, you will get OUT.
 Don’t hang on for so many years like I did.
 If it ain’t working, it ain’t working – go and find something else that will work.
 If you are just doing it for friendship or hobby or whatever, then make that choice and consider just remaining a customer.
 Yes, you don’t get the great discount, but you can easily walk away without any entanglements.